 Kingston Ross Pasnak LLP and De Visser Gray LLP are independent within the meaning of the Rules of Professional Conduct of the Institute of Chartered Professional Accountants of British Columbia.

 ADDITIONAL INFORMATION

-Additional information is provided in the Financial Statements and is also available under the Company's profile on SEDAR at www.sedar.com.
+Additional information about the Company including the Financial Statements and Management Discussion and Analysis can be found under the Company's profile on SEDAR+ at www.sedarplus.ca.

 APPENDIX "A" GLOSSARY OF TERMS